-TxDOT initiated consultation under Section 106 of the National Historic Preservation Act; the PA among TxDOT, the SHPO, FHWA, and the ACHP; and the Antiquities Code of Texas MOU between THC and TxDOT on January 27, 2021 and received an approved permit response on April, 8 2022.
-An archeological survey was completed for the project in June 2022.
-The final report is under review by THC/SHPO and will be completed prior to issuance of a Final EA.
+TxDOT initiated consultation under Section 106 of the National Historic Preservation Act; the PA among TxDOT, the SHPO, FHWA, and the ACHP; and the Antiquities Code of Texas MOU between THC and TxDOT on January 27, 2021 and received an approved permit response on April, 8 2022 (Appendix F).
+An archeological survey was completed for the project in June 2022 and SHPO concurred with the assessment on August 15, 2022 (Appendix F).
 TxDOT initiated project-specific consultation under Section 106 of the National Historic Preservation Act with federally recognized tribes on August 16, 2022.
 On September 26, 2022, the Delaware Nation responded that the project would have no effect on sites of cultural or religious significance to them.
 On September 27, 2022, the Comanche Nation responded that the project would have no effect on sites of cultural or religious significance to them.
 No other tribe has objected or otherwise responded.
 Coordination with THC and federally recognized tribes will resume once access to the remaining unsurveyed portions of the APE has been obtained and those studies have been completed.